How to Get to Lech + Tips For Staying & Entertaining [2026]

 Lech is a world-famous ski resort in Austria.
 A unique climate, developed tourist infrastructure, extensive opportunities for skiing, a lot of entertainment – all this makes Lech a center of attraction for all winter sports lovers.
 The resort is also known as one of the best places for freeride.
 All the necessary conditions have been created for off-piste skiing here.

 Lech is an all-year-round resort.
 The skiing season lasts from December until April, while hiking season lasts from May until October incl.
 Lech is well-known for its snow cover which is perfect for freeriding.
 Cross-country skiing is also possible.
 During the off-season period you can try hiking, rock climbing, sightseeing, tennis, golf and other summer sports.
 The period from May to October is very colorful and picturesque here.
+There are different ways how to get to Lech, so let’s dive into them.

 Panorama of the valley, Lech